-Samples were analyzed for proximate composition and energy density from 2017 and 2018 NEFSC spring and fall bottom trawl surveys.
-Predictive relationships between the percent dry weight of samples and energy density were developed, and samples collected from 2019 surveys are currently being analyzed for percentage dry weight to enable estimation of energy content (Bean (2020)).
-The energy density of forage species differed from prior studies in the 1980s and 1990s (Steimle and Terranova (1985), Lawson, Magalhães, and Miller (1998), Table 17.2).
+Samples were analyzed for proximate composition and energy density from NEFSC spring and fall bottom trawl surveys.
+Predictive relationships between the percent dry weight of samples and energy density were developed, and samples collected from current surveys are currently being analyzed for percentage dry weight to enable estimation of energy content (Bean (2020)).
+The energy density of forage species differed from prior studies in the 1980s and 1990s (Steimle and Terranova (1985), Lawson, Magalhães, and Miller (1998), Table ??).